Find 55+ Senior Living Near You

-The concept of 55+ communities is simple: people 55 or older live in a planned community with a variety of amenities that cater to the senior resident.
+The concept of 55+ senior living community is simple: people 55 or older live in a planned community with a variety of amenities that cater to the senior resident.
 These residents usually live an active and healthy lifestyle so the amenities are geared toward that.
 The reality is that there are many variations of this concept.
 For instance, some communities require only a minimum number of residents must be 55 or older, leaving the possibility that young families may become your neighbor.
 And that’s fine for many seniors.
 It’s just something to be aware of.
 Deciding if a 55+ community is right for you is like any other major decision.
 You’ll need to do some research, explore your options, and recognize potential pitfalls.
 And ultimately, you’ll want to visit the community you’re interested in.

 So why do people choose a 55+ community?
 The well-designed communities have all of the residents' needs in mind.
 You should be close to hospitals, shopping, dining, and local attractions.
 Some like the physical security that a community provides whether it's a gated neighborhood or on-site security patrols.
 Others like to live with their peers without children in the neighborhood.
 Many communities have conveniences (the amenities mentioned below) that seniors find irresistible.
 Another convenience is that all of your expenses — taxes, insurance, utilities, etc – are wrapped up in one fee.
 The maintenance and care of your property is basically eliminated: no more mowing the grass, raking leaves or replacing a leaky gutter.

 In general, 55+ communities are for active adults desiring to live with their peers.
 And while many communities offer general amenities in a suburban setting, others are more focused on a particular lifestyle or location.
 Here are a few examples:

 The kinds of amenities you'll find vary greatly from community to community.
 But in general, most will have a clubhouse and exercise facilities, indoor/outdoor pools, hobby and craft clubs, security and maintenance.
 Others offer golf courses, marinas, tennis courts, on-site health care, restaurants, professional entertainment, walking trails, billiards rooms, card rooms, library/media center, bocce courts, lakes for fishing, and many other lifestyle related options.
 For seniors needing some assistance with living, there are communities with this option.

 You'll find many variations of age-restricted communities such as 55+, 62+, and 65+.
 The U.S. Department of Housing & Urban Development (HUD) and the Housing for Older Persons Act, which says that housing must include at least one person who is 55 or older in at least 80 percent of the occupied units, regulates these communities.
 This means one spouse can be under the required age.
 Also, those under 19 cannot be permanent residents.
 These communities are usually noted as “age-qualified in their marketing brochures.
 Then there are those communities that are marketed to a certain age group — “age-targeted” — but are not age-restrictive.
 This means that younger couples with kids are permitted to live there.
 And for many seniors, that's just fine.

 As you research locations and community amenities, also consider other aspects that won't be mentioned in the glossy brochures.